 It is important that your wells be completely dry initially when studying equilibrium C. Add ethanolic solution of CoCl2 to well C1.
-Add 1 drop of water to this mixture.
+Then, add 1 drop of water to this mixture and watch for any changes.
 9. (a) Describe the effect of adding water to the original ethanolic CoCl2 solution in well C1.